-Public Relations Certificate (available in traditional and online formats)

-An 18-credit-hour certificate program in Public Relations is available in the traditional and online formats to the student who already has a baccalaureate degree.
+Graduate Certificate Public Relations Certificate (available in traditional and online formats) An 18-credit-hour certificate program in Public Relations is available in the traditional and online formats to the student who already has a baccalaureate degree.
 Students need above-average writing skills.
 All 18 hours must be completed at Mississippi College.
-A 2.75 GPA in the below listed courses is required with no less than a C in any course.
+A 2.75 GPA in the below listed courses is required with no less than a C in any of the courses.
 REQUIRED COURSES: